Best GPS Medical Alert Systems, Tested and Reviewed in 2025

 Medical Guardian offers three GPS medical alert systems designed for various needs, including a pendant-style system, a small wrist-worn help button, and a sleek smartwatch option.
 All three systems include location tracking and 4G LTE service, so you can receive help anywhere you go.
 While Medical Guardian’s costs are slightly higher than providers like Bay Alarm Medical, I’ve found that the company offers cutting-edge technology, discreet equipment, and reliable, U.S.-based 24/7 monitoring.

-» Pricing Guide: Medical Guardian prices and deals
+» Pricing Guide: Medical Guardian Prices and Deals

 One of my favorite GPS systems that Medical Guardian offers is MGMove.
 It looks more like a smartwatch than a medical alert system!
 For active seniors or those who want a more stylish device, MGMove is a solid option.
 The watch comes with all the bells and whistles, like an emergency help button, advanced location tracking, step tracking, weather notifications, and calendar alerts.